THU-changc17/Driving-RAG-Project/index.md

 </video>

 ## Abstract
-In this paper, we introduce the Driving-RAG frame-work to address the challenges of efficient scenario data embedding, search, and applications for RAG systems.
+In this paper, we introduce the Driving-RAG framework to address the challenges of efficient scenario data embedding, search, and applications for RAG systems.
 Our embedding model aligns fundamental scenario information and scenario distance metrics in the vector space.
 The typical scenario sampling method combined with hierarchical navigable small world can perform efficient scenario vector search to achieve high efficiency without sacrificing accuracy.
 In addition, the reorganization mechanism by graph knowledge enhances the relevance to the prompt scenarios and augment LLM generation.
 We demonstrate the effectiveness of the proposed framework on typical trajectory planning task for complex interactive scenarios such as ramps and intersections, showcasing its advantages for RAG applications.